HaochenZ11/CMU-VLA-Challenge/README.md

 ## Submission
-Follow the instructions under the [docker](docker/) folder to commit, tag, and push your docker image to Docker Hub and make it *public*.
-If it helps, you may remove the source code and only leave the executable.
+Submissions will be made as a github repository link to a public repository.
+The easiest way would be to fork this repository and make changes there, as the repository submitted will need to be structured in the same way.
+The only files/folders that should be changed are what's under [ai_module](ai_module/) and potentially the [launch.sh](launch.sh).

 Prior to submitting, please download the docker image and test it with the simulator as the submission will be evaluated in the same way.
 Please also make sure that waypoints and visualization markers sent match the types in the example dummy model and are on the same ROS topics so that the base navigation system can correctly receive them.

-After pushing the docker image, please fill out the [Submission Form](https://forms.gle/KsjYNaTzSTvvPafC9) with a link to the DockerHub repo.
+Please fill out the [Submission Form](https://forms.gle/KsjYNaTzSTvvPafC9) with a link to your Github repo.

 ## Evaluation
+_\* More details on the evaluation procedure will be posted in the coming weeks \*_

-The submitted docker image will be pulled and evaluated with 3 Unity environment models which have been held from the released data.
+The submitted code will be pulled and evaluated with 3 Unity environment models which have been held from the released data.
+Each scene will be unknown and the module will be given some time to explore the scene before being sent any language commands.

 For each scene, 5 questions similar to those provided will be tested and a score will be given to each response.
 The question types will be scored as follows:
 - **Numerical** (/1): Exact number must be printed in the terminal.
 Score of 0 or 1.
 - **Object Reference** (/1): ROS visualization marker must be sent that bounds the object with the center point of the marker within some X-Y radius of the ground-truth object's center point.
 Score of 0 or 1.
 - **Instruction-Following** (/3): A series of waypoints sent that guides the vehicle.
 A score will be calculated as the total points gained from the trajectory minus a penalty, where the penalty is summated over *n* trajectory points.
 Points are gained from reaching the final destination and following path constraints specified in the command.
 Penalties result from deviation from reference trajectory and length of the trajectory taken.
-Score between 0 and 3.
+Score between 0 and 3, with possibility for partial points.

 The scores from all questions across the 3 test scenes will be totaled for each team's final score.